richjddavis/elephactory/readme.md

 # Elephactory

-Elephactory is an elegant JavaScript library to create DOM Nodes in a way that looks like markup, but without messy HTML-in-strings.
+Elephactory is a simple and expressive JavaScript library to create DOM Nodes in a way that looks like markup, but without messy HTML-in-strings.

 Please note that Elephactory is currently in **alpha**, and is not ready for production use (or even to build, for that matter)!

 ## Usage
 ### Node.js/CommonJS
-	var E = require('elephactory').for(document);

-	document.body.appendChild(E.fragment(
-		E.header({id:'header'}
-		),
+	// Use .create() to get a fresh instance every time, or .get() to get a memoised instance var E = require('elephactory').get(document);

+	document.body.appendChild(E._fragment(
+		E.header({id:'header'}),
 		E.div({class:'content', onclick:function({alert('watch it!');})},
 			'ohai, there!'
 		)